-- If a displayed formula ends a sentence, it must be followed by a period. - That last one is easy to forget, so let me say it again with emphasis: If a displayed formula ends a sentence, it must be followed by a period. - Symbols representing mathematical relations (like =, >, ∈, or ⊆) or operators (like +, -, or ∩) should be used only to connect other mathematical symbols, not to connect words with symbols or with each other.
-For example, do not write:
+• Symbols representing mathematical relations (like =, >, $\in$ , or $\subset$ ) or operators (like +, -, or $\cap$ ) should be used only to connect other mathematical symbols, not to connect words with symbols or with each other.
+For example:

-If x is a real number that is > 2, then $x^2 + x$ must be > 6.
-(WRONG)
+''' If x is a real number that is > 2, then x^2 + x must be > 6.
+(WRONG) If x is a real number and x > 2, then we must have x^2 + x > 6.
+(RIGHT) '''

-- Built-up expressions like summations, integrals, matrices, or fractions should be either displayed or written in such a way that they fit easily on a line without forcing extra spacing between lines.
+- Complicated expressions such as built-up fractions should be either displayed or written in such a way that they fit easily on a line without forcing extra spacing between lines.
 In particular, if a fraction or fractional expressions is included in the text, it should be written with a slash, as in "x/(y+2)".
 If a fraction is so large or complicated that it needs to be written using a horizontal bar, it should be displayed.
-The only exception is small numerical fractions such as $\frac{1}{2}$, which can be included in text as long as they are written small enough to fit naturally on a line. - It's bad form to begin a sentence with a mathematical symbol, because it makes it hard for the reader to recognize that a new sentence has begun.
+The only exception is small numerical fractions such as $\frac{1}{2}$ , which can be included in text as long as they are written small enough to fit naturally on a line. - It's bad form to begin a sentence with a mathematical symbol, because it makes it hard for the reader to recognize that a new sentence has begun.
 (You can't capitalize a symbol to indicate the beginning of a sentence!)
 It's usually easy to avoid this by minor rewording-for example, if you find yourself wanting to write a sentence that begins "f is a continuous function," you could write instead "The function f is continuous." - Avoid writing two formulas separated only by a comma or other punctuation mark, because they will look like one long formula.
-For example, the sentence "If $x \neq 0$, $x^2 > 0$ " can be confusing; it would be easier to read if a word were interposed between the two formulas, as in "If $x \neq 0$, then $x^2 > 0$." - Symbols for logical terms, such as \exists (there exists), \forall (for all), \land (and), \lor (or), \neg (not), \Rightarrow (implies), or \Leftrightarrow (if and only if), should never be used to replace the corresponding words in an English sentence.
-The only time most of these symbols have any place in formal mathematical writing is as part of complete symbolic logic formulas; but even then, unless the subject you are writing about is mathematical logic, it is usually clearer to write out the statements in English.
-The only logical symbols that are commonly used in ordinary mathematical writing are \Rightarrow and \Leftrightarrow , and then only to connect symbolic formulas or letters representing statements, as in " $x \neq 0 \Rightarrow x^2 > 0$ " or "we will prove that (a) \Leftrightarrow (b) by showing first that (a) \Rightarrow (b) and then showing that (b) \Rightarrow (a)."
+For example, the sentence "If $x \neq 0$ , $x^2 > 0$ " can be confusing; it would be easier to read if a word were interposed between the two formulas, as in "If $x \neq 0$ , then $x^2 > 0$ ."